Building a Sandwich Through Permutations and Combinations: A Taste of Mathematical Creativity

 So, there are 120 different committees you can form by selecting 3 members from a group of 10.

-Problem 3: Arranging Books on a Shelf
+Problem 3: Placing books on a shelf

 You have 7 different books, and you want to arrange them on a shelf.
 How many different ways can you arrange the books if the order matters?